jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2025/2025-08-30-tailscale-outbound-configuration-synology.md

 Enabling outbound Tailscale connections on Synology NAS devices is essential when using services like **Snapshot Replication** or **Hyper Backup** over Tailscale IPs.
 By default, DSM 7 has limitations that prevent outbound traffic from working properly.
 This guide shows how to fix the issue using Tailscale’s supported method so replication works seamlessly.

-In this blog post, we will walk through why this configuration is needed, the commands required, and how to apply the setup so it persists across reboots.
+In this blog post, we will walk through why this configuration is needed, the commands required, and how to apply the setup so it persists across reboots!

 <br>